The First Year

 Office Doctorate Board

 If needed, you can also ask the ILLC PhD team for assistance.
-In any case, please make sure to send a scan of the exemption request and of the decision by the Doctorate Board to the ILLC PhD mailbox.
+In any case, please make sure to send a scan of the exemption request and of the decision by the Doctorate Board to the ILLC PhD office.

 Back to timeline